roesnera/roesnera/README.md

 ## About Me

 I am Adam Roesner, a Full Stack Web Developer (most experienced with React/Spring Boot/MySQL) and a web development teacher.
-I am always working to learn new skills and tools to expand my abilities.
+I am constantly working to learn new skills and tools to expand my abilities.
 I have a passion for finding the right tool for the job and I am always looking for constructive feedback on my work!

 😄 Pronouns: he/him/his